PASS: Path-selective State Space Model for Event-based Recognition: Conclusion

-In this paper, we have presented a novel approach, named \textbf{PAST-SSM}, for recognizing events of arbitrary duration and generalizing to varying inference frequencies.
-Extensive experiments prove that PAST-SSM outperforms prior arts with fewer parameters on four publicly available datasets and can successfully recognize events of arbitrary duration on our ArDVS100 (1\textit{s} to 256\textit{s}), Real-ArDVS10 (2\textit{s} to 75\textit{s}) and TemArDVS (14\textit{s} to 215\textit{s}) datasets.
-Moreover, it also shows strong generalization across varying inference frequencies.
-We hope this method can pave the way for future model design for recognizing events with longer duration and applications for high-seed dynamic visual scenarios.
+In this paper, we present our novel PASS framework for recognizing events.
+Extensive experiments prove that our PASS outperforms existing state-of-the-art approaches across five publicly available datasets.
+Our framework exhibits remarkable performance capabilities, successfully recognizing events across a wide event distribution ($10^6$ to $10^9$) as validated through our custom-developed ArDVS100, Real-ArDVS10, and TemArDVS datasets.
+Moreover, PASS also shows strong generalization across varying inference frequencies.
+We hope this method can pave the way for future model design for recognizing events for high-seed dynamic visual scenarios.

-\textbf{Limitation.} We observe that larger VideoMamba tends to overfit during our experiments, resulting to suboptimal performance.
-This issue is not limited to our models but also observed in VMamba~\citep{gu2023mamba} and VideoMamba~\citep{li2024videomamba}.
-Future research could explore training strategies such as Self-Distillation and advanced data augmentation to mitigate this overfitting.
+\textbf{Model Limitation.} We observe that larger VideoMamba tends to overfit during our experiments, resulting in suboptimal performance.
+This issue is not limited to our models but is also observed in VMamba~\citep{gu2023mamba} and VideoMamba~\citep{li2025videomamba}.
+Future research could explore training strategies such as self-distillation and advanced data augmentation to mitigate this overfitting.